How can I get rid of white spots on my tooth? (photo)Cosmetic Dentistry

-Veneer are thin, protective coverings that attach to the front surface of teeth, which conceal the white spots.
+Veneer are thin, protective coverings that are attached to the front surfaces of teeth, which conceal the white spots.

 3. Tooth polishing

-From this procedure, small amount of enamel from the teeth can be reduced and it can reduce the apprearance of the white spots.
+With this procedure, small amounts of enamel from the teeth can be reduced, and it can reduce the apprearance of the white spots.

 4. Resin composite filling

-Resin composite filling can be done to cover up the appearance of white spot on teeth.
+Resin composite filling can be done to cover up the appearance of white spots on teeth.

 5. Topical fluoride

-Fluoride treatment can be used to encourage the development of the enamel and prevent from the further decay.
+Fluoride treatment can be used to encourage the development of the enamel and prevent further decay.